Nakama-Partnering-Services/nakama-guides/onboarding-setup/README.md

     -   $ git config --global user.email "Your email address”
     -   $ git config --global user.name "Your name”
     -   $ git config --global core.editor code
-    -   $ git config --global core.autocrlf input (to format files on committing with LF, as Linux and OSX does, instead of doing it with CRLF, as windows dows)
+    -   $ git config --global core.autocrlf input (ONLY if you are in a Unix OS, to format files on committing with LF, as Linux and OSX does, instead of doing it with CRLF, as Windows does)
+    -   $ git config --global core.autocrlf true (ONLY if you are in a Unix OS, to format files on committing with LF, as Linux and OSX does, instead of doing it with CRLF, as Windows does)
+    -   $ git config --global pull.rebase true (to rebase your local branch when pulling changes from remote)

+-   Note: when a pull request is approved, use squash and merge to combine all your pull request’s commits into one and retain a clean history.

 ## NPM